 - Thai Language House: Ploenchit Centre, Sukhumvit Soi 2, http://www.thailanguagehouse.com; Offers both private and group lessons starting from 5000 THB for 30 hours per person.

 - Thai Language Hut: Sukhumvit Soi 43, http://www.thailanguagehut.com; Offers both private and group classes starting from 7000 THB for 30 hours per person.

 It’s really not possible to say how much time is needed to learn to speak Thai.
-It’s possible to learn enough basic Thai to get along in just a few months provided you study and practice.
+It’s possible to learn enough basic Thai to get along in just a few months provided you with study and practice.
 It is hard to become fluent and very few foreigners ever reach that level.
 If you do, a new world of opportunity will be open to you.
 Some of the most successful foreigners in Thailand are those that have taken the time and effort to really learn Thai culture and language.

 How much time and effort should you put into it then?
 Thai as a language is only spoken in Thailand and as such is not really useful outside of the country.
-Most expats who stay for many years in Thailand eventually decide to learn Thai to a higher level than the basics, but as already stated, in expat and business circles it’s absolutely possibly to live for years without ever having to speak much Thai.
-Many upper class Thais have also studied abroad and have learned English.
+Most expats who stay for many years in Thailand eventually decide to learn Thai to a higher level than the basics, but as already stated, in expat and business circles it’s absolutely possible to live for years without ever having to speak much Thai.
+Many upper-class Thais have also studied abroad and have learned English.
 These educated Thais often prefer to speak English with foreigners as they are anxious to practice their language skills.
 It’s definitely worth taking a basic course at first, though, it’s fun and it’s a great way to meet other foreign expats.